A History of Westside Community Schools (District 66)

 A series of joint meetings during the winter culminated in the merger of districts 31, 46 and 65 to form District 66 in March 1947 (District 19 chose not to join).
 The first three schools in the new District were Oakdale, Underwood Hills and Loveland.

 The junior-senior high school opened its doors in 1952.
 The school was built on farmland near 87th and Pacific Street.
 The current high school still sits on that site today.
-District 66 named the school Westside after West Side Story, a popular musical at the time.
-The new name also served to unify the three former districts on what was then the western edge of Omaha when District 66 became known as the Westside Community Schools.
+The new name reflected the three former districts on what was then the western edge of Omaha when District 66 became known as the Westside Community Schools.

 Excellence and Innovation

 Leaders and community members determined that District 66 would be guided by high principles of excellence, innovation, and community.
 For more than sixty years, Westside Community Schools has used those principles to realize its mission “to meet the unique needs of all learners.”

 Westside Community Schools is a district of “firsts” and has a reputation for sparking innovative ideas.
 It is the home to Nebraska’s first special education program and was the first to receive national recognition for its inclusive special education services for students with special needs.
 It was the first in the state to implement full-day kindergarten and pre-school programs in elementary schools.
 In 2004, Westside was among the first in the country to provide all high school students with a laptop computer, and in 2008, the program was expanded to include eighth-grade students.
 Westside became a fully 1-to-1 school district during the 2014-15 school year with the rollout of iPads for every elementary school student and laptops for seventh-graders.